-Doves are elegant, attractive birds with unique personalities that can be delightful backyard visitors, but despite their familiarity, birders might have some difficulties attracting doves if they aren't properly meeting these birds' needs.
-Fortunately, it is easy to adjust a birding station and habitat to be suitable for different types of doves.
+Doves are elegant, attractive birds with unique personalities that can be delightful backyard visitors.
+Despite their familiarity, however, birders might have some difficulties attracting doves if they aren't properly meeting these birds' needs.
+Fortunately, it is easy to adjust a bird feeding station and habitat to be suitable for different types of doves.

 Why We Love Doves